 (However, some masters can selectively burn their karma, and retain miniscule karmic “threads” which they can use to more easily come into future incarnations.
 Nevertheless, they are not bound or obligated by prarabdha karma.
 They are masters even of karma.)

 Complete in the Self

 Nevertheless, he does act.
-That is, he turns his face from the fruits of action, not even looking at them, lest like Eve, he be drawn again to desire them and fall away from the state he has so laboriously attained.
+That is, he turns his face from the fruits of action, not even looking at them, lest like Eve (Genesis 3:6), he be drawn again to desire them and fall away from the state he has so laboriously attained.

 The enlightened man is literally Self-sufficient.
-“When he leaves behind all desires emerging from the mind, and is contented in the Self by the Self, then he is said to be one whose wisdom is steady” (2:55).
-“He whose delight is only in the Self, whose satisfaction is in the Self, and who is content only in the Self; for him the need to act does not exist” (3:17).
+“When he leaves behind all the desires of the mind, contented in the Self by the Self, then he is said to be steady in wisdom” (2:55).
+“He who is content only in the Self, who is satisfied in the Self, who is pleased only in the Self: for him there is no need to act” (3:17).

 Symptoms of control

 Now comes a verse that the foolish have used to bolster their advocacy of passivity and worthlessness–of spiritual and mental novocain.

 Content with what comes unbidden, beyond the pairs of opposites and free from envy, the same in success or failure, even though acting, he is not bound (4:22).

 I will not waste your time pointing out what this does not mean.
 Others will do that gladly–and solely.